iodigital-com/io-technology/data/blog/explicit-resource-management-in-typescript-5.2.md

 }
 ```

-As you can see, here the Typescript compiler has compiled the using syntax into the traditional `try/finally` pattern that I mentioned before and of course, with some simple functions to manage the allocated resources(`__addDisposableResource` and `__disposeResources` will be generated by the compiler in the output file).
+As you can see, here the TypeScript compiler has compiled the using syntax into the traditional `try/finally` pattern that I mentioned before and of course, with some simple functions to manage the allocated resources(`__addDisposableResource` and `__disposeResources` will be generated by the compiler in the output file).

 ### Nested scopes and using